kubernetes/enhancements/keps/sig-api-machinery/2887-openapi-enum-types/README.md

 ### Enum Fields Pruning for Feature Disablement

-If the feature is disabled through the feature gate, `api-server` will prune the enum fields, making the result identical to that of the current version.
+If the feature is disabled through the feature gate, `api-server` will remove all aspects about enum types from the schema, making the result identical to that of the current version.

 After this feature graduates to GA, the pruning code will be removed from `api-server`.